-The Cult outlets are largely oblivious to this growing underground.
+The left-wing media outlets are largely oblivious to this growing underground.
 Instead, they stick with the old time religion and produce articles like this one in the New York Times.
 There’s nothing terribly wrong with it, but the headline makes people like me chuckle.
 The near total lack of self-awareness from these folks is amazing.
 I often wonder if they bother having mirrors in their homes.
 What would be the point?

 More than 5,800 people in Guinea, Liberia, Nigeria, Senegal and Sierra Leone have contracted Ebola since March, according to the World Health Organization, making this the biggest outbreak on record.
 More than 2,800 people have died.